-If you are reading this webpage, you have access to the internet, but you may be in a public library or visiting a family member.
-To join in Dance to Health Online at home you need internet access in your home.
+If you are reading this webpage, you have access to the internet, but maybe you are in a public library or visiting a family member.
+To join Dance to Health Online, you need internet access in your home.
 If you do, you will have an account with a company like BT, Virgin Media, TalkTalk, PlusNet, Sky or one of the other large telecommunications companies in the UK.
-They will provide broadband internet services alongside landdline telephones and often cable TV packages.
-You will have been given a box which receives the internet, telephone and TV signals.
-The box will either connect to your computer or laptop via a cable, or you will have wi-fi (wireless local transmission of signals) set up so you devices can access the internet without a cable.
+They provide broadband internet services alongside landline telephones and cable TV packages.
+You will have a box which receives the internet, telephone and TV signals.
+The box will either connect to your computer or laptop via a cable, or you will have wi-fi (wireless local transmission of signals) set up so your devices can access the internet without a cable.

-You may have internet access on your mobile phone provided by your phone company, EE, Vodaphone, O2, GiffGaff or Three.
-All smart phones include an app which allows you to view webpages on the internet, and one which receives emails.
+You may have internet access on your mobile phone provided by your phone company; EE, Vodaphone, O2, GiffGaff or Three.
+All smart phones come with an app to view webpages on the internet, and one which receives emails.
 If you are not sure which apps these are, go to any phone shop and they will be able to help.

 First open your email mailbox and see if you have any messages.
 Then try emailing us at Dance to Health.
 Type email@example.com in the 'To' bar, then type "testing email address" in the 'Subject' bar.
 You can send a blank email or you can say hello!
 We will send a reply and when you get it you will know your email account is still working.
 Please give us a day to reply as we get lots of emails about our Dance to Health sessions.
 Alternatively you can email a friend or family member and wait for a reply.

-You will be using a device such as a laptop, PC desktop computer, tablet or smart phone to access the internet.
+You use a device such as a laptop, PC desktop computer, tablet or smart phone to access the internet.
 All recently made devices will have a speaker and microphone built into them.
 Some older laptops and PCs do not have a camera built in.
 How can you tell?

 Dance to Health® is a registered trademark.